Individual Skills + Institutional Support = Effective Practice

 Create a culture where continuous learning – by individuals and the program – is practiced.

 Sign up for a legislative update newsletter from your provider organization, or check one of the Advocacy links often.

 Train your staff in NIATx and other Change/Improvement techniques and empower them to make improvements in your organization’s processes without grand re-engineering efforts, to see increases in client retention, third-party billing completion, staff retention and more.

 Keep track of new information coming out of the Bureau of Substance Addiction Services, including their Principles of Care and ever-growing series of Practice Guidance modules, which cover topics such as integrating medication into treatment, working with LGBTQ clients, access for people with disabilities, and relapse response (to name just a few)

-See Communicate & Collaborate section, the Resources section, and the Training Resources page on this site for information on: Level of Care meetings, Regional provider meetings, trainings (by groups such as such as the Association for Behavioral Health, Recovery Homes Collaborative, AdCare Educational Institute, Addiction Technology Transfer Centers, etc).
+See the Resources section and the Training page on this site for information on: Level of Care meetings, Regional provider meetings, trainings (by groups such as such as the Association for Behavioral Health, Recovery Homes Collaborative, AdCare Educational Institute, Addiction Technology Transfer Centers, etc).